ccera-astro/spectro_radiometer/README.md

 The `–clock` parameter specifies the reference clock source.
 Not all hardware supports this option.

 The `–ppstime` parameter specifies the source of the 1PPS signal.
 Not all hardware supports this option.

+The `--dfreq` parameter specifies an alternate doppler-center frequency against which doppler offsets are calculated for display purposes.

 ### Device options
 The *spectro_radiometer* application uses the *gr-osmosdr* abstraction within GNU Radio to provide support for many different types of SDR hardware.